Updated 2018 December 9

 At the 2017 return it reached 10th magnitude during 2017 November.

 Comet 26P/Grigg-Skjellerup On 2008 June 12 NASA released a news bulletin announcing the discovery of a new mineral in dust particles captured in the Earth's atmosphere, which were possibly from 26P.

-Comet 27P/Crommelin 27P/Crommelin has a poor return ijn 2011 and will not be visible from the UK.
-Its maximum elongation whilst brighter than 14th magnitude is only 37°, and it is then at a northern declination.
+Comet 27P/Crommelin 27P/Crommelin had a poor return in 2011.
+Its maximum elongation whilst brighter than 14th magnitude was only 37°.
 The comet is named for the BAA Comet Section Director, A C Crommelin, who first computed a linked orbit for comets seen in 1818, 1873 and 1928.
 It was quite well observed in 1984 when it served as a test comet for the International Halley Watch.

 A few observations were made in early July 2011 when the comet was around 10th magnitude.

 This annual comet has frequent outbursts and over the past few years seems to be more often active than not, though it rarely gets brighter than 12m.
 It is possible that its pattern of behaviour has changed since the 1980s.
 In early 1996 it was in outburst for several months.
 In the first half of 1998 it was in outburst on several occasions and this also occurred in 1999.
 The randomly spaced outbursts may be due to a thermal heat wave propagating into the nucleus and triggering sublimation of CO inside the comet.
 Richard Miles is developing a theoretical model to explain and predict outbursts of the comet.
 This comet is an ideal target for those equipped with CCDs and it should be observed at every opportunity.Richard Miles reported that the comet was in outburst on 2015 February 3.76, having brightened to around 14th magnitude.
 He reported that a second outburst occurred on February 26.15.